Návštěvníci (TV series): Plot

 In the year 2484, humanity is far advanced: it has overcome wars and nation states.
 People have no worries and can pursue art and science.
-Earth is governed by the World Council, which is advised by a computer, the Central Brain of Mankind.
+Earth is governed by the World Council, which is advised by a computer, the Central Brain of Mankind (in the Czech original Centrální Mozek Lidstva, Central Brain of Mankind).

 At the beginning of the series, the Central Brain of Mankind states that the Earth is threatened by a comet that is expected to shift the Earth's axis during its imminent flyby of the Earth.
 The World Council is already discussing an evacuation of threatened areas.

 Then the academic Filip speaks up.
 He refers to the genius Adam Bernau, who received the Nobel Prize in 2034.
 In his memoirs Bernau tells about a formula to move continents and even worlds; he had written it before or after a house fire on his eleventh birthday in three notebooks, which have not been preserved.
 Unfortunately, the memoir abandons the theme of world-shifting in favor of describing a "silly love" for the girl Ali, as Filip laments.
 Recognizing a possible alternative to evacuations, the chairman of the World Council has Filip prepare a time travel expedition called "Expedition Adam 84."

 In addition to the fussy historian Filip, the expedition members include a self-confident doctor who is given the name "Noll" for the expedition, the amicable technician "Karas" and the soulful documentarian "Katja".
 Among other things, the house from Bernau's childhood serves as training ground - in the year 2484 it is a museum.

 The expedition then travels to the city Kamenice in 1984, when Bernau was 11 years old.
 Their time-travel apparatus is housed in a contemporary-looking Lada Niva; they pose as surveyors surveying the area for a road to be built.
 In Kamenice, the expedition meets not only young Adam, a curious rascal, but also his strict and narrow-minded parents, schoolmate Ali, and naive but practical outsider Alois Drchlík.
 The latter is recognized by the visitors as the Great Teacher, a grandfatherly friend whom Bernau had mentioned in his memoirs.
 The visitors become friends with Drchlík.